digital-work-lab/open-source-project/06-presentations.md

 # The Process

-1. Groups are assigned to pull requests
+1. Group is assigned to a pull requests
-2. Short summary presentation of the code contribution (2 min)
+2. Short summary presentation of the code contribution
 3. Review session:
-    - Stage 1 (15 min)
+    - Stage 1 (10 min)
-    - Opportunity to talk to the contributors
+    - Opportunity to ask questions
     - Stage 2 (10 min)
-    - Opportunity to talk to the contributors
+    - Opportunity to ask questions
-    - Stage 3 (5 min)
+    - Stage 3 (10 min)
-4. Short summary of the code review (2 min)
+4. Short summary of the code review (2-5 min)

 ![bg right:30% width:300px](../assets/christina-wocintechchat-com-5UHFPbvBBzY-unsplash.jpg)